Rashes in Clarkston, MI

 There are a variety of treatments that we offer for your rash, especially if it has not responded to more traditional treatments or gone away on its own.
 If contact dermatitis is suspected, we may recommend a skin test to identify allergens or chemicals that you can avoid.
 Prescription medications may also be recommended to treat your rash or phototherapy may be used to treat the rash with UV light.
 For eczema, a combination of medication and light therapy is typically used.

 Rashes aren’t just embarrassing; they can be painful and itchy and they may persist or recur without effective treatment.
 At Clarkston Dermatology, we believe you deserve more than to feel like just a number.
 Please contact us to schedule an appointment, meet your expert team, and begin the journey to healthier skin.
-We serve men and women in Troy, Birmingham, and the surrounding communities of Michigan.
+We serve men and women in Troy, Clarkston, and the surrounding communities of Michigan.
 Until we see you, read “5 Reasons to Use Sunscreen” to learn more about protecting your skin and reducing your risk of skin cancer.